Lioli100/Podcastr-Front/README.md

 ## How to use?

+Download this repositorie and with your teminal, enter in the directory

+1. Open this project with your favorite editor;
+2. After, install de Live Server extansion;
+3. And, open the index.html with the Live Server to see the project.

 ## 🔖 Layout

-You can see the layout of the project at to access it.
+You can see the layout of the project at [this link](https://www.figma.com/file/SGXQteG6GDYOchB51jFmzQ/Podcastr?node-id=196629%3A1).
+It's necessary have an account at [Figma](https://figma.com) to access it.

 ## :memo: License

 This project is under MIT license.
-See the file for more details.
+See the file [LICENSE](.github/LICENSE.md) for more details.

 ---